pkolyvas/zen-browser-docs/content/contribute/desktop.md

 ## Prerequisites

-Before you begin, ensure you have the following tools installed:
+Before you begin, ensure you have the following tools and versions installed, installed:

 - [**Git**](https://git-scm.com/): Version control system to clone the repository and manage your code.
 - [**Node.js**](https://nodejs.org/): Required for building the browser.
 - [**npm**](https://www.npmjs.com/): Node package manager, which comes with Node.js.
-- [**MozillaBuild**](https://wiki.mozilla.org/MozillaBuild): Meta-installer required to build the browser.
+- [**MozillaBuild (windows only)**](https://wiki.mozilla.org/MozillaBuild): Meta-installer required to build the browser.
 - [**Mercurial/TortoiseHg**](https://www.mercurial-scm.org/downloads): Required by Mozilla scripts, with its install directory added to PATH.
-- [**Python**](https://www.python.org/): Required by build scripts, with its install directory added to PATH.
+- [**Python v3.11**](https://www.python.org/): Required by build scripts, with its install directory added to PATH.

 ## Run Locally